The Amplituhedron BCFW Triangulation

 satisfy the following formulas, regardless of the nonnegative variables $(t_1,\dots,t_l,s_1,\dots,s_{4-l})$. \begin{enumerate} \item If $j = i \mi l$ or $j = i \pl (4-l)$ or $j \not\in J = \{i \mi l, \dots, i \pl (4-l)\}$ then $ Z'_j = Z_j $. \item If $i \mi l \leq j \leq i \mi 1$ then

 \item If $i \pl 1 \leq j \leq i \pl (4-l)$ then

 \end{enumerate} \end{lemma}

-\begin{proof} These relations follow immediately from those derived in the proof of Lemma~\ref{lem effect of emb}.
+\begin{proof} These relations follow immediately from Remark~\ref{rmk:Z' as Z comb} following the proof of Lemma~\ref{lem effect of emb}.
 The case $Z_j'=Z_j$ is only restated.
 The second case is obtained by replacing the coefficients $1,t_{j+1},t_{j+1}t_{j+2},\dots$ with proportional twistors, supplied by Lemma~\ref{lem:twistors_as_emb_params}.
-The third case is similarly obtained by replacing the coefficients $1,s_{j+1},s_{j+1}s_{j+2},\dots,(s_{j+1} \cdots s_{4-l})$.
+The third case is obtained similarly by replacing the coefficients $1,s_{j+1},s_{j+1}s_{j+2},\dots,(s_{j+1} \cdots s_{4-l})$.

 We note that a combined formula holds for $Z_i'$ and it is omitted from this lemma.
-Also the overflow cases are similar with possible sign adjustments, as derived in the proofs of Lemmas~\ref{lem effect of emb} and~\ref{lem:twistors_as_emb_params}, and not repeated here. \end{proof}
+Also the overflow cases are similar with possible sign adjustments, as derived in Remark~\ref{rmk:Z' as Z comb} and the proof of~\ref{lem:twistors_as_emb_params}, and not repeated here. \end{proof}

-The upshot of Lemma~\ref{twistor coefficients} is the following procedure for analyzing the effect of $\emb_{i,l,4-l}$ on twistors and functionaries.
-Suppose that a functionary $F$ of fixed sign at~$C$ is given, and we are interested in the consequences for $Y = \Z(\emb_{i,l,4-l}(t_1,\dots,s_{4-l})\,C)$.
-Then, express $F$ using twistors of the form~$\langle Y~Z'_I\rangle$ as in Lemma~\ref{lem effect of emb}.
-Suppose also that the twistor $\langle Y~Z_{J \setminus \{j\}}\rangle$ is nonzero for each $Z'_j$ in this expression.
-This depends in general on the given point~$C$, though though usually sufficient to verify for one of five twistors, by Lemma~\ref{lem:twistors_as_emb_params}.
-Then, expand each $\langle Y~Z'_I\rangle$ as a rational function in twistors of~$Z$ using Lemma~\ref{twistor coefficients}.
-Usually the product of twistors in the denominator has a fixed and computable sign, by Lemma~\ref{lem:twistors_as_emb_params}.
-Then, multiply by these twistors to obtain a functionary, only with twistor of $Y$ and $Z$, that has a known fixed sign.
-This procedure is demonstrated by Examples~\ref{warmup},~\ref{ex:promotion_by_lower_emb}, and~\ref{ex:upper_emb} below.